 Alert Volume

-The CO detector should be loud enough to wake you up and to be heard from every part of the home, particularly in sleeping areas Most detectors have an alarm that’s at least 85 decibels.
+The CO detector should be loud enough to wake you up and to be heard from every part of the home, particularly in sleeping areas whenever there is a detection of CO poisoning.
+Most detectors have a CO alarm that’s at least 85 decibels.
 However, the alarm will be quieter from across the home, which is why it’s important to have more than one installed.
 Some alarms also include voice alerts notifications that describe what the specific alarm is.

 Interconnectivity